rederyk/MacroPad_esp32/README.md

 - Gesture recognition may require calibration for optimal performance.

-- BLE pairing sometimes requires that the device be "forgotten" on your PC or smartphone.
+- Multiple MAC address changes of BLE sometimes requires that the device be "forgotten" on your PC or smartphone.

 - See [TODO.md](https://chatgpt.com/c/TODO.md)  for planned improvements.